AkshunGogia/Attrition-Management-Framework/README.md

 Using the demographic data, call centre data, payment data, default data of various customers a predictive model was build was "Logistic Regression" in R and an AUC score of 0.82 and Balanced Accuracy of 0.74 was found.

-Selected as top 6 finalist in this pan India College Competation.
+Selected in top 6 finalist in this pan India College Competition.